-Approximately 62 million Americans will get a cold this year, and put a $40 billion strain on the U.S. economy—because of lost work and school time.
+Approximately 62 million Americans will get a cold each year, and put a $40 billion strain on the U.S. economy—because of lost work and school time.
 On top of that, the National Centers for Disease Control and Prevention (CDC) estimate that 10 to 20 percent of Americans will come down with the flu.
 Children are two to three times more likely than adults to get sick with the flu, and they frequently spread the virus to others.

 Although most people recover from the illness, CDC estimates that in the United States more than 100,000 people are hospitalized and about 36,000 people die from the flu and its complications every year.
 But even more worrisome, scientists fear that a new flu virus will emerge in this century and cause a severe pandemic . . . and they are especially concerned about the deadly H5N1 flu strain, which is transmitted by birds and is becoming endemic in Asia.